-This means that we need to explain how we set locally-appropriate triggers for changing fire seasons for outdoor fires to require permits, or to prohibit fires and even restrict activities that may cause unwanted fires, and how we apply our other powers to manage fire hazards or require firebreaks.
-This helps people to understand what to expect, how to plan for this and what they need to do to comply with any requirements.
+This means that we need to explain how we:

+- set locally appropriate triggers for changing fire seasons for outdoor fires to: - o require permits - prohibit fires - o restrict activities that may cause unwanted fires - apply our other powers to manage fire hazards or require firebreaks.

+These explanations help people to understand what to expect, how to plan for this and what they need to do to comply with any requirements.